timotheosh/naurrnen-website/src/Characters/thalion-veyreth.md

 ## Background

 Thalion was born into slavery but showed a remarkable gift for storytelling and a keen memory from a young age.
-Realizing that the history and stories of his people were getting lost or twisted under Elven rule, he decided to memorize them, essentially becoming a living archive.
+Realizing that the history and stories of his people were getting lost or twisted under Anashim rule, he decided to memorize them, essentially becoming a living archive.

 ### Initial Actions

 He first starts the Archivist Guild as a covert operation.
 Thalion and a few other intellectuals collect and memorize important texts, teachings, and histories.
-They also copy down Elven laws and regulations, not just to keep records but to look for loopholes and contradictions that could be used against the Elven rulers later.
+They also copy down Anashim laws and regulations, not just to keep records but to look for loopholes and contradictions that could be used against the Anashim rulers later.